-From festive Easter breads to pretty Easter pies, browse our favorite recipes for this all-important Christian feast day.
-Not only do we have Easter dinner covered, but we also have some egg-cellent Easter brunch ideas if that’s more your speed.
+From deviled eggs to perfect Easter ham to gorgeous braided Easter breads, browse our favorite recipes for this all-important Christian feast day.
+Not only do we have Easter dinner covered but also we have some egg-cellent Easter brunch ideas if that’s more your speed.
 Think spring—starting with yellow eggs, orange carrots, light green peas and asparagus, and pretty pink rhubarb.

 Start the meal off right!
 Here are two delicious appetizer options.